 The purpose of such expiration dates is to guarantee the effectiveness of the medication during this time.

-If you have unused medication that has gone past the expiration date, talk to your pharmacist about whether you might still be able to use it.
+If you have unused medication that has gone past the expiration date, ask your pharmacist how to correctly dispose of it.